freeplane/docs/scripting/Scripting.md

 // @ExecutionModes({ON_SINGLE_NODE})
 ```

 It's a good idea to put the "annotations" at the beginning of the script.
-(In section [[#Simple_text_replacement:_getIconName.groovy|Simple text replacement]] we will see an exception.)
+(In section [Simple text replacement](#Simple-text-replacement-getIconName.groovy) we will see an exception.)
 ON_SELECTED_NODE_RECURSIVELY applies a script on any node in the branch that has a selected node as root.
 You can also enable more than one mode by concatening them with commas:

 ```groovy
 // @ExecutionModes({ON_SELECTED_NODE, ON_SELECTED_NODE_RECURSIVELY})